hotpad100c/hotpad100c.github.io/docs/posts/InstantElevatorTranslated.md

 In short, when a player experiences a horizontal collision AND meets the auto-step conditions (onGroundAfterCollision OR currently onGround), the game attempts to simulate different step-up heights.
 If a particular option allows the player to move further horizontally, it adopts that option; otherwise, it keeps the original collision result.

 In the scenario where the elevator teleports players (note: **the player's scenario**, which will be detailed later):
-- The player's maxUpStep attribute > 0 (otherwise, like a boat, they couldn't step over even a 1-pixel-high collider)
+- The player's `maxUpStep` value > 0 (otherwise, like a boat, they couldn't step over even a 1-pixel-high collider)
 - The player experiences a horizontal collision with a collider 0.5 blocks above their feet on the opposite side, thus satisfying the "player experiences a horizontal collision" condition.
 - The player is standing firmly before being pushed, satisfying the "currently onGround" condition.
 - The "onGroundAfterCollision" condition is not met (since the piston only pushes the player horizontally, Y-axis movement is 0, so naturally, no downward vertical collision can occur).

 Since "currently onGround" and "onGroundAfterCollision" have an **OR** relationship, even if the latter is not met, the player can still enter the auto-step logic.
-The game then attempts to calculate the movement result after stepping up, causing the player to climb onto the top of the previously extended moving piston block on the other side.
+The game then attempts to calculate the movement result after stepping up, causing the player to climb onto the top of the previously extended moving_piston block on the other side.

 ---
 # Why Can't Other Entities Use This Elevator?